kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 });
 ```

-Finally, lets' insert some Elm into `Main.elm`!
+Finally, lets' insert the code for `elm/Main.elm`!

 ```elm